Live-link and auto-magic-merge Word and Excel documents

 So you can format, layout, and edit in InDesign, while your authors and editors continue creating and editing story content in Word and Excel, all without ever losing work.

 If you use InDesign for production, you already know the pain point: an author sends you a story via email or file-sharing, and you’ve placed it in your InDesign publication, fixing typos, changing formatting, adding and deleting text, etc. Then, the author or your editor sends you another version of the file, and expects you to figure out what changed, and weave those changes into what you hoped was the final story.

-Auto-merge removes the pain
+Magic merge-update removes the pain

-Works with Microsoft Excel
+Pro works with Excel